 - Valuable inventory: templated Page

-So, Let’s talk about the policy violation issue.
-This occurs because of multiple issues.
-I have explained the steps below, how to resolve this policy violation.
+So, Let’s talk about the Google AdSense policy violation issue.
+This occurs because of multiple problems.
+We have explained the steps below, how to resolve this policy violation.
 Make sure you follow all the steps before reapplying for Adsense.

 Make sure you don’t copy and paste someone else content, you don’t use any software to create spin/spun content, you don’t rewrite someone else content in your own language and publish.
 Don’t buy content if you are new in this field.
-Try to write useful, unique, and meaningful content that will help your user and the internet.
+Try to write valuable, unique, and meaningful content to help your user and the internet.

 Make sure you are not writing for a very competitive niche such as insurance, health, cooking, etc., because it’s tough to rank, and chances are Adsense will reject your application as always.